E2 VIsa Buyers Target South Florida Businesses

 Establishing that the Subject Business is ‘Bonafide’

-- The tax returns of the business should sufficiently demonstrate that the business is a viable and legitimate business.
+- The tax returns of the business should reflect such sales and profits..

 - Other documents such as w2 records, profit and loss statements, bank statements, equipment lists, and business licenses also may demonstrate the ‘bonafides’ of the business.

-- Often, the immigration authorities require that the length of the lease agreement be a minimum of two years in length.
+- Often, the length of the lease agreement of the subject business must be a minimum of two years in length to ensure it will be viable and functioning in the long term.

-- A new business opportunity may qualify as well but the E2 Visa applicant must at minimum have a detailed business plan, a signed lease, and have demonstrated that they have put funds in escrow to start the business.
+- A new business opportunity must have a detailed business plan, a signed lease, and proof of deposited money in escrow to fund the business in order to show that it is ‘bonafide.’

 Establishing that the Investment in the Business be ‘Substantial’

 Generally the E2 Visa applicant must commit at least $100,000 toward the purchase of the business in order to qualify for an E2 Visa.
-Importantly, the amount of capital must be ‘at risk’ for the E2 Visa applicant.
-This prevents a ‘sham’ purchase and also would preclude the funding being contingent on anything such a seller’s earn-out (which is tied to unknown future sales or profits).
+Importantly, the amount of capital must be ‘at risk’ (or an arms length transaction) for the E2 Visa applicant.
+This prevents a ‘sham’ purchase.
+It also precludes the purchase being solely contingent on a seller’s earn-out (where the purchase price is only actually paid based on unknown future sales or profits).
 The E2 Visa buyer may run the business in an absentee fashion if they are committing their own funds in a substantial way.
 The E2 Visa buyer, however, is restricted from working elsewhere except for the business that acted as the Visa sponsor.

 E2 Visa Applicants May Invest Their Human Capital